About the TA Program

 - Deer River Trail: Itasca County will receive $300,000 in federal funding to construct a paved trail designated for non-motorized use and making several connections within the cities of Deer River and Zemple.

-- Gitchi-Gami State Trail – Lutsen Segment: The Minnesota Department of Transportation will receive $600,000 in federal funding to construct a 1.55-mile segment of the Gitchi-Gami State Trail connecting residences, employment opportunities, and key tourism destinations in the Lutsen community.
+- Gitchi-Gami State Trail – Lutsen Segment: The Minnesota Department of Natural Resources will receive $600,000 in federal funding to construct a 1.55-mile segment of the Gitchi-Gami State Trail connecting residences, employment opportunities, and key tourism destinations in the Lutsen community.

 2016 (Programmed to Receive Funds in Fiscal Year 2020)